 AMIDEAST facilities are accessible only through controlled entrances.
-Local staff is able to send out text messages (SMS) simultaneously to all students' program-provided mobile phones to update them instantly as issues related to health, safety, and security develop.
-Local staff maintains a vital local network and contributes to the understanding of ongoing and developing situations on the ground.
+Local staff is able to send out text messages (SMS) simultaneously to all students on their program-provided mobile phones to update them instantly as issues related to health, safety, and security develop.
+All AMIDEAST's broader local staff maintain strong local networks and contribute to the understanding of ongoing and developing situations on the ground.

-All students are required to submit a completed medical profile prior to departure.
+All students are required to submit a completed medical profile on the Student Portal prior to departure.
 AMIDEAST staff review this information and work with students to make necessary accommodations for any health or dietary needs.
-As part of the program fee, AMIDEAST provides medical and accident insurance for all students through HTH Worldwide Insurance.
-Once in country, AMIDEAST program staff help students deal with medical issues as they arise and have a list of recommended providers and hospitals both in the host city and in areas visited on excursions.
-In addition to medical insurance, HTH provides high-quality medical and political & natural disaster evacuation coverage.
+As part of the program fee, AMIDEAST provides medical insurance for all students.
+Once in country, AMIDEAST program staff members help students deal with medical issues as they arise.
+Staff also has lists of recommended providers and hospitals both in the host city and in areas visited on excursions.
+In addition to medical insurance, AMIDEAST purchases high-quality medical, political, and security evacuation coverage for program participants.